I've been working on perfecting this blueberry almond cake for years, and I'm finally delighted with the results.

 - Pour or spread the cake into the prepared tin.

-- Bake the cake for 35 minutes.
-To check if the cake is done, insert a skewer in the middle.
-If it comes out clean it's done.
+- After a further 15-20 minutes test if the cake is done by pricking a skewer in the middle.
+If it comes out clean it is done.
+The almonds on the top should have caramelized while baking.

-How to serve this moist and fresh berry cake?
+How to serve this Czech Blueberry cake

 You can serve this cake warm or at room temperature.
 It will go great with a cup of coffee or tea.
-If you like why not serve this moist blueberry cake with a spoon of freshly whipped cream.
+If you like, why not serve this moist blueberry cake with a spoon of freshly whipped cream?

 Another option is to serve this blueberry cake warm as a dessert and offer a nice cool scoop of vanilla ice cream with it.